-Thomasville, Georgia is the quintessential Southern town bursting with charm, grace, and sophistication.
+Thomasville, Georgia, is the quintessential Southern town bursting with charm, grace, and sophistication.
 Years ago, I passed through on a road trip and stopped for lunch at Jonah’s Fish & Grits.
-I walked around the downtown and just like that, I fell in love with Thomasville.
-From delicious food and attentive service to locally owned shops and Victorian bed and breakfasts, I was hooked.
-Here is my ultimate guide to Thomasville, Georgia for those seeking a visit.
+I walked around downtown, and just like that, I fell in love with Thomasville.
+From delicious food and attentive service to locally-owned shops and Victorian bed and breakfasts, I was hooked.
+Here is my ultimate guide to Thomasville, Georgia, for those seeking a visit.

 Things to See